 I am a junior English major from Philadelphia, PA.
-I am also pursuing a History minor and might add a Business Administration minor if my classes fall into place.
+I am also pursuing History and Business Administration minors.
 I entered USC as a Pre-Pharmacy major, but after working as a Pharmacy Technician, I realized that I wanted to pursue health care law rather than practice.
-I hope to enroll in a JD/MPA program after graduation and work for either the U.S. Department of Health and Human Services or my local district attorney’s office in Pennsylvania.
+I hope to enroll in a JD/PHD program after graduation and become a law professor.

 Favorite music: I love J-Rock music.
 It is extremely diverse, ranging from alternative to punk to soft rock.
 There is always something to listen to!
 I also enjoy its derivative, J-Pop, along with various English language rock and alternative bands.